-The tool is famous for any reason.
-But before we jump into those reasons, it’s better to possess an eep knowledge about it to ensure better understanding.
+The tool is famous for many reasons.
+But before we jump into those reasons, it’s better to possess deep knowledge about it to ensure better understanding.
 So, in this regard, we have brought you an ultimate article.

 This article contains all of the crucial information to ensure its efficient use, including some frequently asked questions and the complete list of essential features. have a look.

 All You Need To Know About The Google Search Console

 - Features of Google search console